How to Become a Social Worker in Connecticut

 Connecticut Social Worker Salary and Job Outlook

-According to the US Bureau of Labor Statistics, social workers in Connecticut make an annual mean salary of $54,630.
-Healthcare, child, family and school social workers make higher salaries, which range from $59,000 to $61,000.
-The Springfield, Massachusetts metropolitan area – which includes parts of Connecticut – is one of the top paying areas in the country for this profession.
-Social workers in this region make an annual mean salary of $74,760.
-Social work is a growing field that is expected to grow 25 percent through 2020, which is faster than the average for all occcupations.
+According to the US Bureau of Labor Statistics, social workers in Connecticut make an annual mean salary of $61,960.1 Healthcare and child, family, and school social workers make higher average salaries, which range from $64,000 to $66,000.1 In fact, the state of Connecticut is the third-highest-paying state for healthcare social workers, who enjoy average annual salaries of $64,660 compared to the national average of $54,020.3 Social work is a growing field that is expected to grow by 16.6% in the state and 18.5% nationally through 2022, which is faster than the average for all occcupations.

 |Social Worker Type||Number Employed||Average Annual Salary|